-- Patient to be fasted at earliest opportunity until assessed by surgical team. - Immediate surgery should be performed if testicular torsion is suspected, and should not be delayed by imaging studies/ fasting status if the history and physical examination findings are strongly suggestive. - Surgery should be provided locally where possible to avoid delays caused by referral and transfer. - Non operative management of a torted testicular appendage (by evidence on clinical examination of a 'blue dot') should be made only by a senior surgical decision maker. - Doppler USS may be performed in equivocal cases on the direction of the senior surgical decision maker. - Fixation of the torted testes and the contralateral testes is required. - A regular audit of processes and outcomes should be performed.
+- Surgery should be provided locally to avoid delays. - Patient to be fasted at the earliest opportunity until assessed by surgical team. - Immediate surgery should be performed if testicular torsion is suspected, and should not be delayed by imaging studies/ fasting status if the history and physical examination findings are strongly suggestive. - Non-operative management of torsion of a testicular appendage (by evidence on clinical examination of a 'blue dot') should be made only by a senior surgical decision maker. - Doppler ultrasound may be performed in equivocal cases on the direction of the senior surgical decision maker. - When viable, fixation of the affected testes and the contralateral testes is required. - A regular audit of processes and outcomes should be performed.

-Follow up:
+Follow up